shashichander009/flask-hr-project/README.md

-# Flask Web App - MountBlue HR System
+# Flask Web App - MindFree HR System

-MountBlue HR System is a CRUD web app built with Flask.
+MindFree HR System is a CRUD web app built with Flask.

 ## Language and Libraries

 This project is built with

 Backend : Python 3.7.4